-Installing artificial grass is just one of the ways we can reduce the amount of grass clippings clogging up our drains.
-Cut-offs from front gardens and council verges have to go somewhere but all too often they are blown into the gutter causing a host of problems when we get rain, however synthetic turf needs no mowing at all.
+Installing artificial grass is just one of the ways we can reduce the number of grass clippings clogging up our drains.
+Cut-offs from front gardens and council verges have to go somewhere but all too often they are blown into the gutter causing a host of problems when we get rain, however, synthetic turf needs no mowing at all.
 No mowing means no clippings, and no clippings mean less debris going down our drains.

-Natural grass gardens suffer drainage and flooding issues with heavy downfalls, however the advanced systems of artificial grass means that it can stand up to the challenge and water filters right through it.
+Natural grass gardens suffer drainage and flooding issues with heavy downfalls, however, the advanced systems of artificial grass means that it can stand up to the challenge and water filters right through it.

 So with an unpredictable winter ahead of us, why not stand up to heavy rainfall and install an artificial grass garden?